Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 * One click set up.
 * Php 7 compatible

-= Very Simple Installation and Configuration for Enjoy Plugin for social media feed pictures =
+= Very Simple Installation and Configuration for Enjoy Instagram =

 [http://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/](http://www.mediabetaprojects.com/enjoy-instagram-premium/install-enjoy-instagram-wordpress-plugin/)

-= Enjoy Plugin for social media feed pictures PREMIUM VERSION =
+= Enjoy Instagram PREMIUM VERSION =

-Enjoy Plugin for social media feed pictures is the only Wordpress plugin with a MODERATION PANEL which allows you to display or not the images in the pages, posts and sidebars.
+Enjoy Instagram is the only Wordpress plugin with a MODERATION PANEL which allows you to display or not the images in the pages, posts and sidebars.
 The last plugin version now supports multi hashtags and profiles, pictures with square format, grid view with a border between pictures.

-= Features supported in Enjoy Plugin for social media feed pictures Premium version =
+= Features supported in Enjoy Instagram Premium version =

 * More shortcodes in the same page or post to display multiple instagram feeds
 * More shortcodes for different hashtags or profiles in the same page or post